PromAtlas/Guidance/README.md

 # Guidance
 First group project and first game project I've ever worked on.
 I was one of two lead programmers writing and handeling the scripts.
 # Downloading Instructions
-Download and unzip game.zip.
+Download and unzip Game.zip.
 All dependencies required to run the game are inside.
 Simply run Game&SimFinalProject.exe
 # Controls
   - W - Move Forward
   - S - Move Backward